-Just as their role is widening beyond the finance function, and a more strategic view of the business is expected of them, here comes a whole tsunami of technological changes that is promising to disrupt the hard earned comfortable seat in the C-suite.
+Just as their role is widening beyond the finance function, and a more strategic view of the business is expected of them, here comes a whole tsunami of technological changes that are promising to disrupt the hard-earned comfortable seat in the C-suite.

 These are the questions on the minds of Boards of Directors everywhere; and in the minds of CEOs, CFOs and other C-suite denizens.

 - Can our business withstand the competitive pressure from newly minted business models?

 - How are the forces of digital transformation going to affect us?